 - Most Trust-owned reservoirs and stillwater fisheries have general permitted public use and in some cases there are public rights of way within them.
-Please ensure that you maintain social distancing at all times with walkers and other anglers, in line with government guidance.
+Please ensure that you maintain social distancing at all times with walkers and other anglers.

-Guidance for angling clubs
+Additional guidance for angling clubs